 This is often the major issue plaguing first-time investors.
 Admittedly, the world of investing at first glance can be intimidating.
 For an amateur investor, you may come up with more questions than you could have imagined after that first quick Google search.

-- Your bank - Banks and credit unions employ financial advisors, and they can arrange for you an appointment.
+- Your bank - Banks and credit unions employ financial advisors, and they can arrange an appointment for you.

 - Family and friends - Your family and friends may already work with a trusted financial advisor, and will be happy to refer you.

-- Google - Search for financial advisors in your neighbourhood, and read online reviews before calling or sending an email.
+- Google - Search for financial advisers in your neighbourhood, and read online reviews before calling or sending an email.

 What's the best thing to do with money that I might need soon?

 You may be advised against investing this money, and instead advised to sit it in a high-interest savings account.
 Investments like stocks are highly "liquid," meaning you can buy and sell on a whim; however, a stock may have lost some value by the time you need to sell.
 Buying high and selling low isn't an advisable strategy.